Frequently Asked Questions

 I Can Be has been designed to be flexible, ensuring we can accommodate volunteers who have different amounts of time to give.

 Initially, we will visit you briefly at work, or speak to you on the phone, to find out more about you and to talk about the programme before you agree to be involved.
-If you decide you would like to host a one-off visit, we will then talk you through the format.
-If you would like to host a series of visits we will offer a one-hour training session with other participating women at our office in Westminster, or in central Birmingham or Norwich.
+If you would like to host a visit, or a series of visits, we will ask you to attend a one-hour training session with other participating women, either at our office in Westminster, or in central Birmingham or Norwich.

-You can choose to host between one and ten visits.
-The programme could involve one woman in your workplace, or visits could be shared by up to three different women, reducing the individual time commitment, allowing your workplace to host more visits and providing more flexibility.
+You can choose to host one visit, or build regular visits into your routine.
+The programme could involve one woman in your workplace, or visits could be shared by several different women, reducing the individual time commitment, allowing your workplace to host more visits and providing more flexibility.

 How will you prepare me for the visits?

 I Can Be is designed to make volunteering easy.
 We have a standard visit structure that we will train you to use and provide support throughout the programme.
 A teacher will be accompanying the girls on every visit, so you will never be alone with the children or responsible for their welfare.

 During the pre-visit training session, we will familiarise you with the aims of and the thinking behind the programme.
 Together, we will talk through the standard visit structure and plan precisely what you will do during the girls’ visit.